elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

       wait_for_messages([], output, stack)
     end

 Notice we added an extra clause to `spawn_compilers` so we can properly handle the case where we don't have more files to spawn but we are still waiting for processes in the stack.
-We have also moved our `receive` logic to a new private function called `wait_for_messages`, implemented as follow:
+We have also moved our `receive` logic to a new private function called `wait_for_messages`, implemented as follows:

     defp wait_for_messages(files, output, stack) do
       receive do